UK firm appeals to digital music refuseniks with Jukebox service

 The new service, which will consist of a plug that goes into the back of a TV and a controller to operate the service, is being backed by many industry heavyweights including the former heads of Warner Music, EMI Music and the former manager of U2.

-Rock stars Sheryl Crow and Robbie Williams, and actor, writer and comedian Stephen Fry will be some of the people sharing their favorite music on the service, the company said.
+Rock stars Sheryl Crow and Robbie Williams, and actor, writer and comedian Stephen Fry will be some of the people sharing their favourite music on the service, the company said.